Skip to content

 21. Drive through Llogara Pass

-Located in southern Albania near the Ionian Sea, Llogara National Park is a highly popular destination in the country.
+Located in southern Albania near the Ionian Sea, Llogara National Park is a highly popular destination.
 The picturesque natural beauty of the park offers various hiking trails with stunning views of the mountains and the sea.

 22. Visit Rozafa Castle near Skhoder

-Rozafa Castle is a medieval fortress located in the city of Shkodër in northwestern Albania.
+Rozafa Castle is a medieval fortress located in Shkodër in northwestern Albania.
 The castle sits atop a hill overlooking the surrounding landscape and is one of the most popular tourist attractions in the region.

 The castle dates back to the 4th century BC, and its strategic location made it an important stronghold throughout history, with various rulers and conquerors occupying it over the centuries.
 The castle is named after Rozafa, a legendary woman who is said to have been walled alive inside the fortress during its construction.

-Today, visitors can explore the ruins of the castle and enjoy panoramic views of the city and surrounding countryside.
-The castle complex includes several towers, walls, and courtyards, as well as a museum displaying artifacts and exhibits related to the castle’s history.
+Today, visitors can explore the castle’s ruins and enjoy panoramic views of the city and surrounding countryside.
+The castle complex includes several towers, walls, courtyards, and a museum displaying artifacts and exhibits related to the castle’s history.

 One of the most popular attractions within the castle is the Venetian Tower, which offers breathtaking views of Lake Shkodër and the Albanian Alps.
 The tower was built by the Venetians during the 14th century and was used as a watchtower and a prison.